SYDsCorner/MechaCar_Statistical_Analysis/README.md

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-   - The current manufacturing data does meet this design specification requirement for all manufacturing lots because the variance of the suspension coils is 62.29 pounds per square inch which is not exceed 100 pounds per square inch.
+   - The current manufacturing data **does meet** this design specification requirement for **all manufacturing lots** because the variance of the suspension coils is 62.29 pounds per square inch which does not exceed 100 pounds per square inch.

-   - For each lot individually, the current manufacturing data does meet this design specification requirement for Lot1 and Lot2 which their variances of the suspension coils are 0.98 and 7.47 pounds per square inch respectively.
-However the current manufacturing data does not meet this design specification requirement for Lot3 because the variance of the suspension coils is 170.29 pounds per square inch which is exceed 100 pounds per square inch.
+   - For each lot individually, the current manufacturing data **does meet** this design specification requirement for **Lot1** and **Lot2** because the variances of the suspension coils are 0.98 and 7.47 pounds per square inch respectively.
+However the current manufacturing data **does not meet** this design specification requirement for **Lot3** because the variance of the suspension coils is 170.29 pounds per square inch which exceeds 100 pounds per square inch.

 ## Deliverable 3: T-Tests on Suspension Coils